chainguard-dev/edu/content/chainguard/chainguard-images/reference/php/getting-started.md

 The PHP images maintained by Chainguard are a mix of development and production distroless images that are suitable for building and running command-line PHP workloads.

-Because PHP applications typically require user-land package installs via Composer, using a pure distroless image for building your application would not work.
+Because PHP applications typically require the installation of third-party dependencies via Composer, using a pure distroless image for building your application would not work.
 In cases like this, you'll need to implement a [multi-stage Docker build](https://docs.docker.com/build/building/multi-stage/) that uses one of the `-dev` images to set up the application.

 In this guide, we'll set up a distroless container image based on Wolfi as a runtime to execute a command-line PHP application.